do-y-lee/ml-disaster-response-pipeline-demo/README.md

 ## Objective

-> We are analyzing emergency text messages to create a multioutput classifier to predict which categories each message falls under.
-There are total of 36 target categories and for every message the model will predict how many relevant categories are applicable.
-Essentially, we are using natural language processing methods to create features to predict which 36 target categories have the highest probabilities of success and generate a multioutput response for every input message.
+> We are analyzing emergency text messages to create a multioutput classifier to predict multiple target variables
+> (binary categories) for each input message.
+There are total of 36 target categories and for every message the model
+> will predict how many relevant categories are applicable.
+Essentially, we are using natural language processing
+> methods to create features to predict which 36 target categories have the highest probabilities of success and
+> generate a multioutput response for every input message.

 ## Pickled Model